• My Skills & Tech Platforms

 In terms of software, I've researched, recommended, and led the rollout for numerous platforms of various kinds, across my roles, inclusive of training colleagues (senior and junior), and developing training material for future use.
 And on the hardware side, as a hobby, I enjoy keeping up-to-date with tech releases and developments, and have built numerous PCs in my life.

 As such, I'm able to troubleshoot problems for myself and my colleagues easily.
-The tech skills section below details the software suites I have considerable practical experience with.
+The tech skills section further down this page details the software suites I have considerable practical experience with.

 (Random fact: my average typing speed is around 90 words per minute.
 If you have a few minutes free, you can test yours for free on this site).